Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 ### **Conclusion:**

-The `dashboard_Module_Functions` structure is designed to provide clarity and enforce the correct configuration of aggregation queries in a dynamic dashboard.
+The `DASHBOARD_MODULE_FUNCTIONS` structure is designed to provide clarity and enforce the correct configuration of aggregation queries in a dynamic dashboard.
 By specifying required and optional fields for each function, it ensures that the queries are both flexible and robust, allowing for customization while maintaining the integrity of the query logic.

 This structure helps developers and AI models understand the expected inputs for each aggregation type, reducing the likelihood of errors and improving the efficiency of the querying process.